NicoGrassetto/citronetto/README.md

 - [ ] Provide a dashboard for mods.
 - [ ] Full-Scale Moderation System: Punish cheaters, audit-log, welcome message, and so much more using our full-scale moderation system.
 - [ ] Goal Management System: /set <my goal> <option: daily, weekly, monthly>: Sends a message in the corresponding channel making sure you've completed your goal.
+- [ ] Report/Ticket System: Members can send issues or reports over someone to a specific channel.
+Based on each member's issues posted and whether or not the accused has received a significant number of reports.
+A human may give the sentence.
+- [ ] Guidelines: In order to avoid an extensive number of channels related to the server and his inner working / guidelines and rules, provide a single channel wherein you can move through the different topics and sets of rules / tutos via a reactions system.
+- [ ] Resource SYstem like on the science and tech where you scroll from page to page using reactuons and then press the book button to get sent the resouce
+- [ ] Subscription system
 ### 🪄 Social
 - [ ] Choose your field of study: Add a role related to your field of study and/ or your professional status.
 - [ ] Schedule a study session with your friends and or your study gang and get rewarded.